jonemo/blog.jonasneubert.com/_posts/2019-10-27-what-is-a-plc-and-how-do-i-talk-python-to-id.md

 *This post is part 1 of a series.
 Scroll down for a table of contents.*

-If you've found your way to this blog, chances are you already know that I've given a few conference talks about using Python for factory automation.
+If you've found your way to this blog, chances are you already know that I've given a few conference talks about using Python in automation.
-You are reading the blog post version of content I presented at PyCon 2019, where I started my talk by answering the question:
+You are right now reading the blog post version of content I presented at PyCon 2019.
+I started my talk there by answering the question:
 **Why do I keep talking about this topic?**[^1]

 Back at the turn of the century, when I was going to high school[^2], I managed to finagle my way into an internship at the nearby semiconductor factory.